 How to Use SpamAssassin

-SpamAssassin works for all of the email accounts in your cPanel.
-It can be set to mark spam messages, so they are easy to notice.
-You can also choose to configure SpamAssassin to delete any emails marked as spam automatically.
+SpamAssassin is an anti-spam tool that helps filter unwanted messages and works for all of the email accounts in your cPanel.
+It can be set to mark spam messages so they are easy to notice.
+You can also choose to configure SpamAssassin to automatically delete any emails marked as spam.

 HostGator recommends activating SpamAssassin as soon as you create an email account or log in for the first time.

-- How to Enable/Disable SpamAssassin
+- How to Enable/Disable SpamAssassin ⤵

-- Spam Score Limit
+- Set Spam Score Limit ⤵

 How to Enable/Disable SpamAssassin

-- If the toggle bar is blue, the SpamAssassin is Enabled.
+- If the toggle bar is blue, the SpamAssassin is enabled.

 - If the toggle bar is grayed out, then SpamAssassin is disabled.

-- If the toggle bar is blue, the SpamAssassin is Enabled.
+- If the toggle bar is blue, the SpamAssassin is enabled.

-Spam Score Limit
+Set Spam Score Limit

 SpamAssassin screens each incoming email message and scores it based on its spam characteristics.
 By default, SpamAssassin considers messages with a score of 5 to be spam; however, you can adjust the spam score limit according to your preference: